Ridhima Pandey: Dehradun climate strike

-In September 2019, Ridhima Pandey, then 11 years old, led a climate strike in Dehradun, Uttarakhand, as part of the global Fridays for Future.
+In September 2019, Pandey led a climate strike in Dehradun, Uttarakhand, as part of the global Fridays for Future.
 The strike took place on September 20, aligning with the Global Week for Future, a series of protests from September 20–27 that preceded the UN Climate Action Summit on September 23 in New York.
-Pandey mobilized hundreds of students and youth in Dehradun, the capital of Uttarakhand, to demand urgent climate action from the Indian government, focusing on issues like rising temperatures, deforestation, and extreme weather events such as the 2013 Uttarakhand floods that had personally impacted her.
+Pandey led hundreds of youth to protest and demand urgent climate action from the Indian government, focusing on issues like rising temperatures, deforestation, and extreme weather events.
 The event saw participants marching through the city, holding placards with messages like "There is no Planet B" and "Act Now," echoing the global call for systemic change.
-Reports indicate that nearly 27 cities across India participated in the strikes that week, with Dehradun's protest drawing significant local attention due to Pandey's leadership and her prior environmental advocacy, including her 2017 National Green Tribunal petition.
-Pandey's role underscored her growing influence as a youth activist, amplifying local concerns within a global context, though specific policy responses from the government remained limited at the time.
+Reports indicate that nearly 27 cities across India participated in the strikes that week.

 Xyenteo Exchange Norway

 In September 2019, Ridhima Pandey, then 11 years old, spoke at the Xynteo Exchange in Oslo, Norway, alongside Norwegian Sámi artist and climate activist Ella Marie Hætta Isaksen and former Norwegian Minister of Petroleum and Energy Thorhild Widvey.
 The event, held on October 9–10 at Skur 13, an old warehouse on Oslo's docks, convened over 500 mission-driven leaders from business, academia, arts, and activism to rethink growth models amid climate and social challenges, as part of Xynteo's platform launched in 2017 to foster collaborative solutions.
 Pandey's session, part of the "Square" forum—a central stage for challenging beliefs and inspiring action—focused on activism in the social media age and generational divides, with her urging older generations to act decisively rather than leave youth to bear the burden and passionately declaring:People know what the issue is: climate change.
 And it's being ignored.
 Why do kids have to suffer for others' ignorance?
 This makes me very angry.She shared her experiences from Uttarakhand, highlighting floods and forest fires as evidence of climate urgency, while Isaksen addressed indigenous perspectives and Widvey offered policy insights, creating a dynamic intergenerational dialogue.
 The Xynteo Exchange 2019, themed around accelerating action on people and planet challenges, featured additional speakers like futurist Monica Bielskyte and former Norwegian PM Erna Solberg, and included "Studios" for co-creating solutions and a "Marketplace" showcasing 50 entrepreneurial projects, such as waste management innovations.
 Pandey's participation—her first major international speaking engagement—elevated her global profile, with media noting her alongside Thunberg as a youth voice pushing for accountability.